Technological fix: DDT

-Global warming

-Global warming can be a natural phenomenon that occurs in long (geologic) cycles.
-However, it has been found that the release of greenhouse gases through industry and traffic causes the earth to warm.
-This is causing externalities on the environment, such as melting icecaps, shifting biomes, and extinction of many aquatic species through ocean acidification and changing ocean temperatures.

 Automobiles

 Automobiles with internal combustion engines have revolutionised civilisation and technology.
 However, whilst the technology was new and innovative, helping to connect places through the ability of transport, it was not recognised at the time that burning fossil fuels, such as coal and oil, inside the engines would release pollutants.
 This is an explicit example of an externality caused by a technological fix, as the problems caused from the development of the technology was not recognised at the time.

 Different types of technological fixes

 High-tech megaprojects

 High-tech megaprojects are large scale and require huge sums of investment and revenue to be created.
 Examples of these high technologies are dams, nuclear power plants, and airports.
 They usually cause externalities on other factors such as the environment, are highly expensive, and are top-down governmental plans.